 Balance and Exertional Training

+Vestibular therapy is one of the most effective treatments for balance disorders after a concussion.
 However, not all dizziness is caused by inner ear issues.
 Some, for example, can be caused by cervical problems, such as whiplash.
 If that’s the case, vestibular therapy will not have any positive effects.